On this page

 Option A makes 6x more profit than Option B despite 1.67x higher rent.
 This is why location matters more than clinical skill for practice economics.

-The Foot Traffic Rule: 500+ People Per Day
+Q.What Is Foot Traffic Rule: 500+ People Per Day?

 For a medical clinic to be viable, it needs minimum 500 people walking past per day.
 With 2% conversion (500 people, 10 daily appointments), you get 300 patients per month.
 This fills your appointment slots and covers rent + staff + utilities.